 Net cash used in investing activities includes capital expenditures and cash paid for acquisitions of businesses.
-Capital expenditures were \$182.6 million and \$111.1 million for fiscal 2011 and fiscal 2010, respectively.
-These capital expenditures primarily relate to expansion efforts in Rental Uniforms and Ancillary Products and Document Management Services operating segments and to our enterprise-wide system conversion.
-Capital expenditures for fiscal 2011 included \$108.6 million for the Rental Uniforms and Ancillary Products operating segment and \$45.6 million for the Document Management Services operating segment.
-Capital expenditures increased during fiscal 2011 over fiscal 2010 as economic conditions in the United States and Canada stabilized in 2010, providing better revenue growth opportunities.
-Cash paid for acquisitions of businesses was \$171.6 million and \$50.4 million for fiscal 2011 and fiscal 2010, respectively.
-The acquisitions in fiscal 2011 occurred in our Document Management Services, First Aid, Safety and Fire Protection Services and Rental Uniforms and Ancillary Products operating segments.
-The cash used for capital expenditures and acquisitions was offset by net proceeds from the redemption of marketable securities.
+Capital expenditures were \$160.8 million and \$182.6 million for fiscal 2012 and fiscal 2011, respectively.
+These capital expenditures primarily related to expansion efforts in the Rental Uniforms and Ancillary Products and Document Management Services operating segments and to our enterprise-wide system conversion.
+Capital expenditures for fiscal 2012 included \$107.2 million for the Rental Uniforms and Ancillary Products operating segment and \$33.2 million for the Document Management Services operating segment.
+Cash paid for acquisitions of businesses was \$24.9 million and \$171.6 million for fiscal 2012 and fiscal 2011, respectively.
+The acquisitions in fiscal 2012 occurred in our Document Management Services, First Aid, Safety and Fire Protection Services and Rental Uniforms and Ancillary Products operating segments.
+The cash used for capital expenditures and acquisitions was offset by net proceeds from the redemption of marketable securities of \$79.4 million in fiscal 2012 and \$60.7 million in fiscal 2011.

-Net cash used in financing activities was \$20.0 million and \$76.5 million for fiscal 2011 and 2010, respectively.
-We completed the May 2, 2005 share buyback program by purchasing 7.7 million shares of Cintas common stock for a total of \$202.1 million of Cintas common stock by the end of September 30, 2010.
+Net cash used in financing activities was \$460.6 million and \$20.0 million for fiscal 2012 and 2011, respectively.
+We completed the May 2, 2005 share buyback program by purchasing 7.7 million shares of Cintas common stock for a total of \$202.1 million by the end of September 30, 2010.
 On October 26, 2010, we announced that the Board of Directors authorized an additional \$500.0 million share buyback program at market prices.
-Beginning in April 2011, under this new program, we purchased 7.7 million shares of Cintas common stock for a purchase price of \$240.5 million which resulted in a total of \$442.5 million of Cintas common stock through May 31, 2011.
-We completed the October 26, 2010 share buyback program by purchasing an additional 8.1 million shares of Cintas common stock in June and July 2011 for \$259.5 million.
-From the inception of the October 26, 2010 share buyback program through July 29, 2011, Cintas has purchased a total of 15.8 million shares of Cintas common stock at an average price of \$31.70 per share for a total purchase price of \$500.0 million.
-For the fiscal year ended May 31, 2011, Cintas purchased approximately 47,000 shares of Cintas common stock in trade for employee payroll taxes due on restricted stock awards that vested during the fiscal year.
-These shares were purchased at an average price of \$23.88 per share for a total purchase price of approximately \$1.1 million.
+Beginning in April 2011, under the October 26, 2010 share buyback program, we purchased 7.7 million shares of Cintas common stock for an aggregate purchase price of \$240.5 million, which resulted in a total of \$442.5 million of Cintas common stock being repurchased through May 31, 2011.
+We completed the October 26, 2010 share buyback program by purchasing an additional 8.1 million shares of Cintas common stock in June and July 2011 for an aggregate purchase price of \$259.5 million.
+From the inception of the October 26, 2010 share buyback program through July 29, 2011, Cintas purchased a total of 15.8 million shares of Cintas common stock at an average price of \$31.70 per share for a total purchase price of \$500.0 million.
+On October 18, 2011, we announced that the Board of Directors authorized a new \$500.0 million share buyback program at market prices.
+Beginning in April 2012, under the October 18, 2011 share buyback program through May 31, 2012, Cintas has purchased a total of approximately 3.3 million shares of Cintas stock at an average price of \$39.10 per share for a total purchase price of \$129.6 million.
+In July 2012, we purchased 0.6 million shares of Cintas stock for \$23.7 million.
+From the inception of the October 18, 2011 share buyback program through July 30, 2012, Cintas has purchased a total of 3.9 million shares of Cintas common stock at an average price of \$38.86 per share for a total purchase price of \$153.3 million.
+For the fiscal year ended May 31, 2012, Cintas acquired approximately 99,000 shares of Cintas common stock in trade for employee payroll taxes due on restricted stock awards that vested during the fiscal year.
+These shares were acquired at an average price of \$32.05 per share.